-It is these larger eight islands that constitute the major hub of the state of Hawaii.
+It is these larger eight islands that constitute the major hub of Hawaii.
 This is where the major activities are carried out and also where majority of the population can be found.
 The policy of welcoming visitors by the "Aloha State" has resulted in a population that is very racially diverse.
 Hawaii is a major tourist destination due to the attraction of its sandy beaches and tropical environment.
 The most active volcano in the world, known as Kilauea Iki, is located in Hawaii.
-The state is also home to Mauna Kea, which is the world’s tallest mountain.
+The region is also home to Mauna Kea, which is the world’s tallest mountain.

 Despite the influx of visitors and the influence of westernization, Hawaii has kept a lot of its native practices.
-For instance, among all of the states in the United States, Hawaii is the only one that has a native official language.
+For instance, among all of the states in the US, Hawaii is the only one that has a native official language.
 It has also managed to retain much of its native culture, despite the advent of westernization and the influx of people from different parts of the world.

 Aside from the Aloha State, Hawaii has other nicknames.
 For instance, it is referred to as the “Pineapple State,” due to the robust pineapple industry there.
 It is also known by “The Youngest State,” since Hawaii is the last to join the US.